 - Rechargeable Battery Charger: This 8-battery bay charger works with both AA and AAA rechargeable batteries.
 Independent bay charging means it can charge any number of batteries at a time—it doesn’t have to be full to work.

 - Battery Bank: If you happen to need a little extra juice while you’re away from home, a battery bank could come in handy.
-This 60W PD charger from RAVPower has a 20000mAh capacity and uses USB-C to charge devices like smartphones and laptops.
+This PowerCore Essential charger from Anker has a 20000mAh capacity and uses USB-C to charge devices like smartphones, tablets, and laptops.

 - USB-C to USB-C: Most of the newest devices are compatible with USB-C, as it supports high speeds for charging and data transferring.
 This Powerline+ III cable from Anker is six feet long, giving you a little more room while your device charges, and it’s braided and reinforced for extra durability.